The Best Budget Eats in Berlin

 Rüyam

 Who doesn’t love Rüyam?
 If you live in Berlin and haven’t visited yet, there’s no time like the present.
 There’s no shortage of döner in Berlin, but Rüyam is in its own tier.
-Every bite of their döner is its own special mix of flavorful sauces, meat, vegetables, spices, herbs, and cheese.
+Every bite of their döner is a special mix of flavorful sauces, meat, vegetables, spices, herbs, and cheese.
 I recommend you order the #1, but the vegetarian version is just as nice.
-I’ve tried many döner spots around the city, and for me the only ones that come close to the same quality are K’Ups and Söner.
+I’ve tried many döner spots around the city, and for me, the only ones that come close to the same quality are K’Ups and Söner.

 Anyway for €6.90, it’s all yours.
-I prefer the P’Berg location, but both are top notch.
+I prefer the P’Berg location, but both are top-notch.
 Plus, they have complimentary Turkish tea.

 Hauptstraße 133 | Schöneberg